aryntmr/Bayesian-Optimization/README.md

 ## Dataset

 The Sign Language Digit dataset was used for training and evaluation.
 This dataset contains images of hand gestures representing digits from 0 to 9 in sign language.
-Dataset can be found here.
+Dataset can be found at: https://drive.google.com/file/d/1ZnZYPKxPIe68OrL6LP_gaBMlzh9n38ge/view?usp=sharing.

 ## Files